 Americans across the political spectrum are feeling the urgency of our climate deadline and calling for action on a scale that matches the threat.
 People want a healthy environment and a thriving economy.

 Unfortunately, fossil fuel companies are doing everything in their power to hold us back.
 They’re intent on burning every last ounce of oil, coal, and gas — even if it means the planet burns, too.
 And the Trump administration is doing everything in its power to help them.

 Earthjustice is leading the fight against the administration’s environmental rollbacks in the courts — and we’re winning.
-Over the past year, the court has ruled in our favor more than 80 percent of the time.
+Over the past three years, the court has ruled in our favor more than 80% of the time.
 These victories rein in lawless giveaways to industry and level the playing field for clean energy to outcompete fossil fuels.